 Order No. 20740 (May 13, 2021): Amended the RPS Rules to prohibit Pepco from extending the District's distribution system through a line extension and or service connection solely for the purpose of accommodating non-District solar energy systems' participation in the District's SREC program.
-However, if Pepco reconfigures its system, based on the Company's engineering assessment to address load or other distribution system needs, that connects non-District solar energy systems to the District's distribution system that system would become eligible for participation in the SREC program.
+However, if Pepco reconfigures its system, based on the company's engineering assessment to address load or other distribution system needs, that connects non-District solar energy systems to the District's distribution system (i.e., District Feeder) that system would become eligible for participation in the SREC program.